tahaMertAgim29/Potential-Crime-Type-Prediction/README.md

 * Vancouver Crime Dataset has been used
 * Building Summary (Daily) has been made
 * Time Series Optimization has been made(Which window size is the best to be chosen)
-* Rare Label Filtering (by Percentile)
+* Rare Label Filtering (by Percentile for Traditional MLs, For RNN we looked num of classes)
-* 5 Different Models have been used
+* 5 Different Models have been used (For RNN we used LSTM)
 * Outputs